Do Pool Covers Cause Algae? Prevention & Solutions Guide

 Maintain Higher Chlorine Levels

-When using any pool cover for extended periods, increase your target free chlorine (FC) to 4-5 ppm instead of the usual 2-3 ppm.
+When using any pool cover for extended periods, keep your target free chlorine scaled to your CYA—about 4-6 ppm for CYA 30-50 (a stabilized pool needs more than the 1-3 ppm cited for unstabilized water).
 Test chlorine levels every 2-3 days rather than weekly.
 Use liquid chlorine or cal-hypo for additions - never use trichlor tabs as your primary sanitizer as they add too much CYA over time.

 Check Your CYA Levels